-Where in the world did the custom of blessing someone following a sneeze come from?
+Where in the world did we get the custom of saying ‘bless you’ or ‘gesundheit’ every time someone sneezes?

 It’s just automatic, isn’t it?
 Someone sneezes and we say “bless you” almost immediately.
 Some people even consider it rude to not say it after a sneeze.
 But how many people ever stop and wonder where this custom came from?